No-go area: Rhodesia

 The term "no-go area" has a military origin and was first used in the context of the Bush War in Rhodesia.
 The war was fought in the 1960s and 1970s between the army of the predominantly white minority Rhodesian government and black nationalist groups.

 The initial military strategy of the government was to seal the borders to prevent assistance to the guerrillas from other countries.
 However, with the end of Portuguese colonial rule in Angola and Mozambique, this became untenable and the white minority government adopted an alternative strategy ("mobile counter offensive").
 This involved defending only key economic areas, transport links ("vital asset ground"), and the white civilian population.
-The government lost control of the rest of the country to the guerilla forces, but carried out counter-guerilla operations including "free-fire attacks" in the so-called "no-go areas," where white civilians were advised not to go.
+The government lost control of the rest of the country to the guerrilla forces, but carried out counter-guerrilla operations including "free-fire attacks" in the so-called "no-go areas," where white civilians were advised not to go.